-I recently went into a little antique/junk store that was going out of business.
-She had a few of these little troll dolls so I purchased some for $1.00 each.
-When you love unusual containers, you see a planter in everything.
+I recently went into a little antique/junk store that was going out of business and found these vintage troll dolls that were only $1 so I purchased several.
+Only a gardener would see this as a planter!
 I immediately thought how cute these would be with succulent “hair”.
 After taking them home I removed the hair, which leaves a depression to fill with the plant.

-I took a couple of my little succulents from another container, and placed the succulent in it being gentle with the roots.
-Since the doll did not have any drainage, I used cactus soil, which is light and will drain easily.
+I took a couple of my smaller succulents plants from another container, and placed one in the top of the doll’s head being gentle with the roots.
+Since the doll didn’t have any drainage, I used cactus soil, which is light and will drain easily.
 I filled in around the succulent, tamped it down, and watered.

 Water only when dry to prevent over watering.
-Mine are placed on the deck getting sun in the morning, but shaded in the afternoon.
+I placed mine on the deck which gets sun in the morning, but is shaded in the afternoon.
 These succulents will eventually outgrow these dolls.
 That’s okay, they can be replanted in bigger pots, and you can plant another small one.
-Another idea would be to use an air plant, eliminating the need for soil and watering.
+You could also use an air plant, eliminating the need for soil and watering.

-Have fun creating unusual containers for your plants.
-Just about anything can be planted, and these little trolls add a little quirkiness to your collection.
+Have fun using unusual containers for your plants.
+Just about anything can be used as a planter, and these little trolls add a little quirkiness to your collection.

 You may also enjoy this old box turned into a